academe/SerializeParser/README.md

 I had a bunch of PHP serialized data in the datanase, and needed to peek into that data for presenting information to the administrator.
-There appeared to be no way to interpret this data in PHP without instantiating allt he objects that were in that data, and I did not want to do that.
+There appeared to be no way to interpret this data in PHP without instantiating all the objects that were in that data, and I did not want to do that.

 So here we are, a simple parser that takes a serialized data string, and tries